Space Oddity: Release and promotion

-Philips Records released "Space Oddity" as a 7 inch single on 11 July 1969 with the catalogue number Philips BF 1801 and "Wild Eyed Boy from Freecloud" as the B-side.
-Mercury handled its US release.
-Despite being a rarity for singles at the time, in some territories, the single's sleeve included a photograph of Bowie playing an acoustic guitar.
+"Space Oddity" was released as a 7 inch single on 11 July 1969, with "Wild Eyed Boy from Freecloud" as the B-side, by Philips in the UK and Mercury in the US.
+In some territories, the single's sleeve included a photograph of Bowie playing an acoustic guitar, a rarity for singles at the time.
 The label rush-released the single to capitalise on the Apollo 11 Moon mission, which was launched five days later.
 According to Bowie: "It was picked up by British television and used as the background music for the landing itself in Britain ...
 Though I'm sure they really weren't listening to the lyric at all; it wasn't a pleasant thing to juxtapose against a moon landing.
 Of course, I was overjoyed that they did."
 Upon realising the dark lyrics, the BBC ceased playing it until the Apollo 11 crew safely returned home.

 Shortly after its release, "Space Oddity" received some glowing reviews.
-Penny Valentine of Disc and Music Echo predicted the record was "going to knock back everyone senseless", and later named "Space Oddity" as the magazine's record of the year.
+Penny Valentine of Disc and Music Echo predicted the record was "going to knock back everyone senseless", and named "Space Oddity" the magazine's record of the year.
 In Melody Maker, Chris Welch wrote: "This Bee Geeian piece of music and poetry is beautifully written, sung and performed.
 Strangely, it could be a hit and escalate Bowie to the top."
+Record World said it's "a blastoff set to music, and it's haunting and eerie and right on the dot."
 Despite the positive reviews and Pitt's attempts at chart rigging, the single initially failed to sell.
-In September 1969, the single debuted on the UK Singles Chart at number 48.
+In September 1969, it debuted at number 48 on the UK Singles Chart.
 Mercury's publicist Ron Oberman wrote a letter to American journalists describing "Space Oddity" as "one of the greatest recordings I've ever heard.
-If this already controversial single gets the airplay, it's going to be a huge hit."
-Despite this, the single failed to sell in the US, peaking at 124, which Pitt attributed to Oberman's use of the word "controversial" in his statement, causing it to be banned by multiple US radio stations.
+If this already controversial single gets the airplay, it's going to be a huge hit".
+In the US, it peaked at 124 on the Billboard Hot 100.
+Pitt attributed its poor performance to Oberman's use of the word "controversial" in his statement, which caused it to be banned by US radio stations.